-For example, if your page and certain ads have been segmented by time, date, weathering, etc. in Google Adwords and perform well at certain times opposed to others, chances are that the bounce rate was lower on those days, since good ad and website performance is usually indicative of viewers sticking around!
+For example, if your page and certain ads have been segmented by time, date, weathering, etc. in Google Adwords and perform well at certain times as opposed to others, chances are that the bounce rate was lower on those days since good ad and website performance is usually indicative of viewers sticking around!

 Without that whole awkward “It’s not you, it’s me” type of exit.